netdata/netdata/docs/developer-and-contributor-corner/style-guide.md

 ### Tone

-Netdata's tone is fun and playful, but clarity and conciseness comes first.
+Netdata's tone is fun and playful, but clarity and conciseness come first.
 We also tend to be informal, and aren't afraid of a playful joke or two.

 While we have general standards for voice and tone, we do want every individual's unique writing style to reflect in